Definition: A prickly, tingling sensation.

 It's not only uncomfortable, it's annoying.
 It can cause problems emotionally.
 Having to deal with a sensation or feeling that's there for no reason – you didn't lose circulation – all the time, are very irritating.

-Paresthesias can happen anywhere on your body, not just your limbs.
+Unfortunately this symptom can happen anywhere on your body, not just your limbs.
 Some have reported feeling them after a hug or after being rubbed on their backs.
 Any touch can make you feel uncomfortable.

 These sensations can interfere with every day life.
 Is there some type of treatment for it?
 Yes, there are a few medications available to manage this symptom.